Places Where You Can Walk in Martin Luther King Jr.'s Footsteps

 With television cameras on as they stood on the front steps, King politely asked the restaurant's owner, James Brock, to admit him and his party of eight.
 Brock refused: “I would like to invite my many friends throughout the country to come to Monson's.
 We expect to remain segregated."

-As more activists protested, white men and youths hurled bricks at state troopers and broke through the police line to punch and kick several of the demonstrators, violence that also had taken place several nights previously.
+As more activists protested, white men and youths hurled bricks at state troopers and broke through a police line to punch and kick several of the demonstrators, a repetition of violence that had taken place several nights previously.
 A week later, protesters jumped into the whites-only pool at the motel; Brock dumped two gallons of hydrochloric acid in the water in an attempt to force them out.

-Several historians credit the protests — and crowd reaction — at St. Augustine for smoothing passage of the Civil Rights Act.
-On June 19, 1964, one day after the pool “swim-in,” the U.S. Senate passed the legislation in a 73-27 vote, breaking a filibuster that had lasted 60 working days.
-The House approved changes made in the Senate version, and President Lyndon Johnson signed it into law on July 2, 1964.
+Several historians cite the protests — and crowd reaction — at St. Augustine for smoothing passage of the Civil Rights Act.
+On June 19, 1964, one day after the pool “swim-in,” the U.S. Senate passed the legislation in a 73-27 vote breaking a filibuster that had lasted 60 working days.
+The House approved changes made in the Senate version, and President Lyndon Johnson signed it into law July 2, 1964.

 "I'm not so sure the Civil Rights Act would have been passed had [there] not been a St. Augustine,” one of the protesters, J.T.
 Johnson, told StoryCorps 50 years later.